Anjali (1990 film): Plot

+Anjali's arrival disrupts the household.
+Her developmental challenges and the exhaustive attention she requires from her parents cause Arjun and Anu to resent her.
+The sibling rivalry dissolves when one of Arjun's friends bullies Anjali; Arjun fiercely defends his sister, sustaining minor injuries in the ensuing altercation.
+When an innocent Anjali tenderly cares for his bruises, a deep emotional bond forms between them.
+Arjun becomes highly protective of Anjali, eventually leading his peer group to unconditionally accept and embrace her.
+However, the conservative parents in the housing society object to their children associating with a disabled child and demand the family's eviction.
+Dennis intervenes, aggressively contesting their discriminatory demands and forcing the residents to back down out of fear.
+Over time, Anjali’s innocence wins over the entire apartment complex.

+Concurrently, during a late-night visit to his construction site alongside Chitra and Anjali, Shekar witnesses a murder orchestrated by a local criminal.
+He reports the crime to the authorities, leading to the perpetrator's arrest.
+Upon securing bail, the criminal invades Shekar's apartment to seek vengeance.
+Dennis arrives to defend the family; during the violent struggle, he kills the intruder.
+Before being apprehended by the arriving police, a grateful Dennis thanks Shekar, noting that Anjali was the only person in the colony who had ever treated him with unconditioned compassion.
+The following morning, Anu attempts to wake Anjali, only to discover that she has peacefully died in her sleep.
+The grieving family and the transformed neighborhood residents gather together to mourn the loss of the child.

 Production

 Development

 The idea of Anjali was developed by Mani Ratnam during the making of Nayakan (1987).
 He initially approached Dennis Joseph to have the screenplay for Anjali written.
 Being a fan of Ratnam's work, Dennis Joseph agreed to write but as months went by he could not work on it due to other commitments.
 Eventually, Ratnam decided to write the film himself.
 Anjali was also Ratnam's first film since Mouna Ragam (1986) without P. C. Sreeram as cinematographer, for which he used Madhu Ambat instead.
 Ambat said he agreed to work on the film because he liked Ratnam's earlier work.
 B. Lenin and V. T. Vijayan served as editors.